Contributing to your spouse's or common-law partner's RRSPs

 Contributions made after death

-No contributions can be made to a deceased individual's RRSP after the date of death.
-However, the deceased individual's legal representative can make contributions to the surviving spouse or common-law partner's RRSP in the year of death or during the first 60 days after the end of that year.
-Contributions made to a spouse's or common-law partner's RRSP can be claimed on the deceased individual's return up to that individual's RRSP deduction limit for the year of death.
+No contributions can be made to a deceased individual’s RRSP after the date of death.
+However, the deceased individual’s legal representative can make contributions to the surviving spouse’s or common-law partner’s RRSP in the year of death or during the first 60 days after the end of that year.
+Contributions made to a spouse’s or common-law partner’s RRSP can be claimed on the deceased individual’s income tax and benefit return up to that individual’s RRSP deduction limit for the year of death.

-Dave died in August 2013.
-His 2013 RRSP deduction limit is $7,000.
-Before he died, Dave did not contribute to either his RRSP or his wife's RRSP for 2013.
-His wife Paula is 66 years old in 2013.
-On Dave's behalf, his legal representative can contribute up to $7,000 to Paula's RRSP for 2013.
-The legal representative can then claim an RRSP deduction of up to $7,000 on line 208 of Dave's 2013 final return.
+Dave died in August 2014.
+His 2014 RRSP deduction limit is $7,000.
+Before he died, Dave did not contribute to either his RRSP or his wife’s RRSP for 2014.
+His wife Paula is 66 years old in 2014.
+On Dave’s behalf, his legal representative can contribute up to $7,000 to Paula’s RRSP for 2014.
+The legal representative can then claim an RRSP deduction of up to $7,000 on line 208 of Dave’s 2014 final income tax and benefit return.

 Forms and publications